dhis2/dhis2-android-sdk/docs/content/developer/sms.md

 SmsSubmitCase case = d2.smsModule().smsSubmitCase();
 ```

+There are two options to send a SMS: ask for permissions and send the SMS directly inside the application; or get the compressed message and use an external app to send the SMS.

+### Sending SMS within the application { #android_sdk_sms_embedded_submit_case }

 A submission involve the following steps:

 - Specify the data to submit.
 This means to call a method like `convert*()`.